manuelffernandez/DesafioCoderFunciones/README.md

 When the user saves the order, the program makes a check in the [*`store`*] list using the `checkStock()` function.
 This allows to save the order on [*`cart`*] in case there is stock available.

 **c)** Console output improvement.
-The code that is responsible for display the results of the order on the console when the user enters the *cart* option was improvement, making it more readeble.
+The code that is responsible for display the results of the order on the console when the user enters to the *cart* option was improvement, making it more readeble.

+### Changes 1
+*3 of September 2022*

+**a)** Creating the menus logic.
+The idea is create a function called `menu()` that works with a *switch* statement which checks the input and compares against the cases, so you can navigate trought the different options.

+**b)** Create a cart object.
+This object was created by the following structure [key, value] = [number, object].
+Namely, the objects that correspond with the property values of the {*`cart`*} object, represents the products of the store.
+These objects also has properties (name, price and quantity) which are used to save the order and calculate the total.